-The Input & Communication side of the projector consists of a local keypad (1), a communication panel (4) and a Quad Combo input board (5).
+The Input & Communication module consists of a local keypad with LCD panel (1), a communication panel (4) and a Quad Combo input board (5).
 The free input slot can be used for optional modules (e.g. the Quad DP 1.2 input board).

-- Local Keypad and LCD panel
+- 1 Local Keypad and LCD panel

 - 2 Optional antenna for WiFi connection

 - 3 Optional antenna for GSM